nwchemgit/nwchem-wiki/GW.md

 is needed for the accurate prediction of core-level binding energies at the one-shot *G<sub>0</sub>W<sub>0</sub>* level.

-For further theoretical and details about the actual implementation in NWChem, please refer to the following paper:
+For further theoretical insights and details about the actual implementation in NWChem, please refer to the following paper:

   - D. Mejia-Rodriguez, A. Kunitsa, E. Apr&agrave;, N. Govind,